Macroeconomic performance and outlook

 - Limited secondary market

 - Narrow investor base

 Guide to Buying Bonds

 Procedures for market participation

-Any investor who wishes to purchase government securities in the primary market must contact a Primary Dealer (PD) and have or open an account at the Central Securities Depository (CSD).
-The list of investors that could participate in the government securities market is listed in the Central Bank website; they are:
+Any investor who wishes to purchase Uganda government securities in the primary market and/or secondary market must contact a commercial bank in Uganda and have or open an account in the Central Securities Depository (CSD) at Bank of Uganda.
+The type of investors that could participate in the government securities market as listed on the Central Bank of Uganda website are: